PPC is one of the most effective modes of online advertising and marketing.

 Manual bidding set bids to optimize the following objectives:

-- It helps you to maintain complete control over bids and budget.
+- Helps you to maintain complete control over bids and budget.

-- It ensures that your changes are in effect without delay.
+- Ensures that your changes are in effect without delay.

-- It gives you the ability to react quickly to the always changing online environment.
+- Gives you the ability to react quickly to the always changing online environment.

 You can read more about how to implement effective PPC bidding strategy our previous blog post